davidebreso/ctmouse/README.md

 ## License

-* this repository as a whole is distributed under the terms of the GPL version 2.
+* CuteMouse ant this repository as a whole are distributed under the terms of the GPL version 2.
 See the `copying` file for more details.
 * `bin2exe.c` is a modified version of the `bin2exe` utility included in [booterify](https://github.com/raphnet/booterify), developed by Raphaël Assenat and distributed under the MIT License.